pghvlaans/sbotools/man/post-release/sboremove.1.md

 **sboremove** to uninstall packages without confirmation prompts, and there are no plans to add that functionality in the future.

+If an invalid configuration is detected in */etc/sbotools/sbotools.conf*, the script will exit with a diagnostic message.

 ## OPTIONS

 **-h\|\--help**